2102-feb08-net/diego-project1/README.md

 Click on 'Publish' to launch the website.
 Alternatively, the link below will lead you to the website.
 * https://2102-rincon-gzstore.azurewebsites.net/index.html
-* NOTE: The website will not be available if the App Service it stopped.
+* NOTE: The website will not be available if the App Service is stopped.

 # Usage #
 * On the navigation bar click on 'SignIn' and fill-in all fields to register to the store.